★ Government Action

 What happened

 The one-page order also reaches the Trump Organization and affiliated entities including subsidiaries and trusts, and explicitly covers tax returns filed before its effective date.
-Treasury's top lawyer resigned the same day.
+The deal was brokered entirely by Trump-loyal lawyers with no judicial oversight; a federal judge has since temporarily frozen the Fund and the case has been reopened.

 Who enabled it